ellisp/ellisp.github.io/_posts/2015-10-10-X13ARIMA-SEATS.md

 But the real beauty is that we can use this on data that is grouped by aesthetics like colour or linetype, or facets.
 I demo this by going back to the full set of data of which spend on apparel was just one element.
 The eight lines of code below take the original data, fit SEATS models and seasonally adjust for every spend category, and produce a nicely polished plot.
 Not bad!

-Thanks Hadley Wickham for {ggplot2}, Christoph Sax for {seasonal}, the US Census Bureau for X-13ARIMA-SEATS, and the Bank of Spain for the SEATS method.
+Thanks Hadley Wickham for `ggplot2`, Christoph Sax for `seasonal`, the US Census Bureau for X-13ARIMA-SEATS, and the Bank of Spain for the SEATS method.
 ![faceted](/img/0014-faceted.svg)

 {% highlight R lineanchors %}